Ah yes, the past can hurt. But the way I see it, you can either run from it or learn from it

 About the Origami Lion

-Sometimes I try to feature origami relevant to whatโs going on in the world at a particular time, such as my model of the Olympic Rings.
-Other times Iโll write about a design thatโs relevant to a date in the calendar, like I did for Halloween or Bonfire Night.
-Thatโs not the case this time.
-There is no special reason for this weekโs model.
+Sometimes I try to feature origami relevant to what’s going on in the world at a particular time, such as my model of the Olympic Rings.
+Other times I’ll write about a design that’s relevant to a date in the calendar, like I did for Halloween or Bonfire Night.
+That’s not the case this time.
+There is no special reason for this week’s model.
 So why have I chosen it?
 Because I absolutely love it!
 Just look at the detail!
-This is Seth Friedmanโs absolutely gorgeous origami Lion model.
+This is Seth Friedman’s absolutely gorgeous origami Lion model.

 Folding the Origami Lion

 If you decide to give this model a go, give some serious thought to paper choice.
 Seth Friedman recommends a sheet of Arches watercolour paper, at least 50cm x 50cm (20in x 20in).
-All I can say is that heโs a better folder than I am!
+All I can say is that he’s a better folder than I am!
 I tried this paper a couple of times.
-While I can see the attraction, this paper didnโt work for me with this model.
+While I can see the attraction, this paper didn’t work for me with this model.

-My personal preference (and the paper used in the pictureย above) is Elephant Hide paper.
-It is forgiving enough to fold well, strong enough to hold the creases the model needs, and not so thick that โpaper creepโ becomes a problem when folding.
-Itโs also good for wet-folding the finishing and shaping folds.
 I agree with his paper size recommendations.
 You need a reasonably large sheet of paper for this model otherwise the head will be very difficult to shape correctly.
-Too large and the final model will collapse under its own weight.ย The paper I used was 60cm x 60cm (24in x 24in).
+Too large and the final model will collapse under its own weight.
+The paper I used was 60cm x 60cm (24in x 24in).
 This produces a final model that is 27cm (10.5in) long from nose to tail, and 13cm (5in) tall.

 Origami Lion Instructions